sanskys/sanskys.github.io/_pages/grafana.md

 Use cardano-cli to query the leadership schedule.
 Since the result has to interpreted by Grafana, we need to format the query output to a CSV readable syntax.

+---
+**NOTE**

+The cardano-cli query requires addtional RAM.
+I needed 16GB RAM + 8GB SWAP and it took several minutes to query the leadership schedule.

+---

 The whole script can be copied from here:

 [Slot Leader Script](https://github.com/sanskys/SNSKY/blob/main/SlotLeader/script.sh)

-Copy the slot.csv file to your Grafana Monitoring node manually.
+In case the slot.csv file is on a different node, copy it to yourGrafana Monitoring node manually.
 This step could be automated but I dont wish to open extra ports for this so I just copy and paste the content of the slot.csv file.